Learning to succeed.

 Revisits fundamental principles of legal analysis in a systematic manner, building and consolidating skills needed to master the details of varied areas of law, to analyze the relationship between facts and legal rules, to identify legal issues, and to make persuasive written arguments in support of legal conclusions.
 Frequent written exercises and in-class examinations will be given.

 Focuses on preparation for the Louisiana Bar Examination.
 This course addresses Louisiana rules of law and analysis frequently tested on the bar.
-The subjects covered may include, but will not necessarily be limited to, discreet portions of Code III (Secured Transactions and Security Rights), Louisiana Torts, Constitutional Law, Federal Jurisdiction and Procedure, and Louisiana Business Entities.
+The subjects covered may include, but will not necessarily be limited to, discreet portions of Code III (Security Rights), Louisiana Torts, Constitutional Law, Federal Jurisdiction and Procedure, and Louisiana Business Entities.
 In addition to a final examination, graded in-class examinations will be given for each subject.
 All examinations will closely resemble the actual bar examination questions.

 Focuses on preparation for the Multistate Bar Examination.
 This course addresses practice multiple choice questions and practice essay questions on select topics within subjects covered by the Multistate Bar Examination.
 Subjects covered in the course may include, Constitutional Law, Contracts and Sales, Criminal Law, Criminal Procedure Evidence, Real Property and Torts.
 In addition to a final examination, graded in-class examinations will be given for each subject.
 All examinations will closely resemble the actual Multi-state Bar Examination.